Institutional infrastructure

 20002005201020152020

-Block Margin makes real-time margining and deterministic settlement available to any bank-corporate swap relationship, on-chain.
+Block Margin makes continuous margining and deterministic settlement available to any bank-corporate swap relationship, with a legal framework the bank's legal team can sign off.

 Cardano